without Internet Explorer,

-Rotting Christ's first album, to me, is also there least impressive.
+Rotting Christ's first album, to me, is also their least impressive.
 It's the kickoff for all Rotting Christ fans since it begins the band's full-length venture, but for some fans it may also be the cut-off point (this or Non Serviam).
 That's because Thy Mighty Contract is unrefined, riff-curling black metal from start to finish.
 Say second wave black metal, and this album is up there in terms of composition with its Norwegian counterparts.
 In fact, Thy Mighty Contract is a tad more classy in its use of atmosphere and less on its image.
 Yes, it's balls deep in dark themes, blast beats, and rough production, but these riffs and the way they intertwine with the rest of the music show to the listener an attempt at something more magical.

 Go in expecting mostly mid-paced songs and this bizarre aura of atmosphere behind it all.
 It's a strange feeling that won't be picked up immediately, but you'll notice it once you figure out that the music isn't aggressive, out-the-gates black metal assaulting your ears.
 Nothing of the likes of early Gorgoroth or mid-era Marduk, for sure.
 The keyboards are used to bring about this ethereal background (in a synthy manner), but the guitars were written with a melodic slant much of the same way they are in latter Rotting Christ albums.
 However, the powerful, rich guitar sound isn't as strong here as they are during the gothic or epic eras of the band.
 Instead, they're somewhat wirey, but still with some variable of a punchy blare.
 Above them are Sakis' tormented screams and hoarse growl/speak (sort of the wrong frosting on the right cake - no matter how tasty).